LBeck/taco-map-with-yelp-google-map-api/README.md

 taco-map-with-yelp-google-map-api
 =================================

-A taco map using the Yelp API and Google Map API
+A taco map using the Yelp API and Google Map API.
+This code is based on the [API-Access-Help tutorial](http://gis.yohman.com/up206b/tutorials/api-access-yelp/) by Yoh Kawano (UCLA)